 The non-current loan amount includes loan facilities with Keiyo Bank Ltd (AUD: 1,118,692) at an interest rate of 1.50% and Chiba Bank Ltd. (AUD: 35,652) at an interest rate of 2.10%.
 Amounts payable within 12 months are included within current liabilities.

-The loan facilities are secured by a fixed charge over the assets of Advangen Inc. and are fully drawn as at 30 June 2019.
 During the year the Group fully repaid the loan to Platinum Road amounting to \$1,987,444 which was secured against the R&D tax credit for a period of twenty-four months from commencement.

 18. PROVISIONS